Code-Decoders/swiftx-monorepo/README.md

 - **Admin Panel**: Admin panel for managing SwiftX treasury and governance.
 - **Contracts**: Smart contracts for the SwiftX ecosystem.
 - **Supabase Edge Functions**: Edge functions for Supabase.
-- **Netowrk Monitor**: Network monitor for the SwiftX network for gas and congestion.
+- **Network Monitor**: Network monitor for the SwiftX network for gas and congestion.
 - **Wormhole Indexer**: Indexer for the Wormhole bridge for processing transactions.

+## Tech Stack

+The SwiftX ecosystem leverages a variety of technologies to ensure robust and scalable solutions:

+- **Frontend**: Flutter for mobile applications.
+- **Backend**: Next.js for API server and admin panel.
+- **Blockchain**: Smart contracts written in Solidity.
+- **Database**: Supabase for edge functions and database management.
+- **Monitoring**: Custom network monitoring tools.
+- **Deployment**: Vercel for deploying the Next.js API server.
+- **Interoperability**: Wormhole SDK for cross-chain communication.
+- **Wallet**: Circle Developer Programmable Wallet for managing digital assets.
+- **Smart Contract Platform**: Circle Smart Contract Platform for deploying and managing smart contracts.

 ## Installation